Member Guide

 Because all bills remain the responsibility of the Member, there may be a rare scenario where a paid bill is negotiated to a lower price AFTER crowdfunding, resulting in a refund to the Member.
 In this case, the Member must, in good faith, return any refunded money to the Crowd, to be used for crowdfunding other Member’s health events.

-To maintain an active CrowdHealth Membership, Members must keep monthly subscription payments current.
-If you fail to pay your monthly subscription on time, you will be notified, and your Membership will become inactive as of the day of the failed payment.
-Any accounts with unpaid subscription balances after 60 days will be terminated and subject to terms of cancelation outlined below (“Canceling Your Membership”).
+To maintain an active CrowdHealth Membership, Members must keep Monthly Membership Fee payments current.
+If you fail to pay your Monthly Membership Fee on time, you will be notified, and your Membership will become inactive as of the day of the failed payment.
+Membership accounts with unpaid Membership Fee balances after 21 days will be terminated and subject to terms of cancelation outlined below (“Canceling Your Membership”).

 Canceling Your Membership

-CrowdHealth Memberships is voluntary.
 You may cancel your Membership at any time.
 Cancelations are effective at the end of your current billing cycle.
+You must cancel 10 days prior to your next billing date to avoid being charged for the next month of your Membership.

 Member Manifesto